 Full name format

-See Additional name fields for details, also about the alternative full name format.
+See Additional name fields for details, also about the alternative full name format (in 2.8 onwards).

 Maximum users per page

 You can choose here the maximum number of users to be displayed when searching in courses, groups, cohorts etc. The default is 100 but if your Moodle site is very large you can increase the number here.